Storyblocks/design-system/index.md

 ---
 layout: page
-title: Style Guide Guide
+title: Storyblocks Design System
-description: A boilerplate for creating superb style guides
+description: Our design system helps us work together to build a great experience for our users.
 ---

-The storyblocks team rock The homepage of a style guide should provide high-level information around what the design system is, what benefits it provides, who it's for, and how to get started with it.
-Like any good index page, it should provide clear navigation to key parts of the website.
+The Storyblocks Design System includes the resources to create user interfaces consistent with our principles, design language, and best practices.

-<div class="u-margin-bottom-double"><a href="{{ "/getting-started.html" | prepend: site.baseurl }}" class="c-btn">Get Started</a></div>
+<div class="u-margin-bottom-double"><a href="{{ "/getting-started.html" | prepend: site.baseurl }}" class="c-btn">Explore</a></div>

 ## Design System Benefits
 Explain how the design system benefits users and the business.
 For inspiration, check out over 180 examples of design systems at [Styleguides.io](http://styleguides.io/examples).